UK housing market at a crossroads

 Nevertheless there are reasons for other first-time buyers (i.e. those not self-employed) to be optimistic.
 Low interest rates coupled with falling house price growth may provide a long-awaited chance to get on the property ladder – provided that sellers can be found.
 The lurking risk is that if the market falls too steeply, fewer homeowners will be willing to sell and make a loss – and may even be unable to sell if they enter into negative equity.
 This was seen in the 2008 house price crash, when prices fell 18 per cent from their peak.
 The crash also prompted much more stringent lending policies from mortgage lenders, which remain in place today.
 So although a small price drop will be welcomed by first-time buyers, they should be careful what they wish for.

-Here is a reminder of some of the government-backed products available to help first-time buyers:
+Here is a reminder of some of the government schemes available to help first-time buyers:

 The Help to Buy ISA is still available, provided you open one by November 2019.
 The ISA currently has a tax-free 2.58% interest rate, and the government will top it up by 25 per cent.